-- a) Reject the Appeal

-- In this case, the result originally announced to the student remains unchanged.

-- b) Accept the Appeal

-In this case, the result originally announced to the student will be changed to "Pass".
+- a) Reject the Appeal, in which case the result originally announced to the student remains unchanged. - b) Accept the Appeal, in which case the result originally announced to the student will be changed to "Pass".

 9-4 New Evidence of Misconduct